skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 </Track.Impression>
 ```

-Since the impression tracking is really only a hook, you make consider using
+Since the impression tracking is really only a hook, you may consider using
 a custom `useImpressionTracking` hook instead.
 However, this still has the problem
 of needing to create a new component anytime you need to track an impression
 at a specific point in the tree.
 Additionally, click tracking doesn't make